 - be sufficiently informed about the details of your care to enable you to make an informed choice about treatment from the options available to you.

-Cancer Council produce a booklet Cancer Care and Your Rights (available form our Publications page) - A practical guide for people with cancer, their families and friends.
+Cancer Council produce a booklet Cancer Care and Your Rights (available from our Publications page) - A practical guide for people with cancer, their families and friends.

 This booklet outlines what you can reasonably expect of your treatment team and the health care system.
 It’s about working in partnership – not about making demands of your doctors or treatment team.
 Just as you can expect certain things of your doctors and the health care system, you also have responsibilities.